 a.
-The Succession Clause bars derivative suits, but not direct suits terminated conservatorship but during receivership.
-Specifically, the Succession Clause provides that "as conservator or receiver" the FHFA "shall . . . by operation of law, immediately succeed to . . . all rights, titles, powers, and privileges of the regulated entity, and of any stockholder . . . with respect to the regulated entity and [its] assets."
-The Recovery Act further limits § 4617(b)(2)(A)(i). shareholders' rights during receivership by providing that the FHFA's appointment as receiver and consequent succession to the shareholders' rights "terminate[s] all rights and claims that the stockholders . . . of the regulated entity may have against the assets or charter of the regulated entity or the [FHFA] ... except for their right to payment, resolution, or other satisfaction of their claims" in the administrative claims process. § 4617(b)(2)(K)(i).
+The Succession Clause bars derivative suits, but not direct suits

+The Recovery Act transfers some of the shareholders' rights to the FHFA during conservatorship and receivership and provides that others are retained by the shareholders during conservatorship but terminated during receivership.
+Specifically, the Succession Clause provides that "as conservator or receiver" the FHFA "shall ... by operation of law, immediately succeed to ... all rights, titles, powers, and privileges of the regulated entity, and of any stockholder ... with respect to the regulated entity and [its] assets." § 4617(b)(2)(A)(i).
+The Recovery Act further limits shareholders' rights during receivership by providing that the FHFA's appointment as receiver and consequent succession to the shareholders' rights "terminate[s] all rights and claims that the stockholders ... of the regulated entity may have against the assets or charter of the regulated entity or the [FHFA] ... except for their right to payment, resolution, or other satisfaction of their claims" in the administrative claims process.
+4617(b)(2)(K)(i).